Google punishes websites that use popup advertisements

 - Cover the main content of the page, either at the time the user visits the site, or a few seconds later, or when you scroll the page.

 - The user must interact before being allowed to see or read the content.

 - Resemble the website’s content, but in fact have folded the content underneath.

 What are the popups that Google allows:

 - For age verification of the visitor, in case the website has content not suitable for minors.

 - For Google AdSense ads that are displayed on the top or bottom of the screen and does not cover in any way the content.

-We believe this is a good suggestion from Google, because it is the only way to improve the quality of user experience.
+We believe this is a good suggestion from Google, because it is the only way to improve the quality of user experience (UX).
 These suggestions though, bring the businessmen (hence their businesses) to the following dilemma :

 Most experts in the field of marketing support that the ranking is the only way.
 Google is very strict on the issue of user experience (UX) and if businesses want to survive in the long term, will have to respect the user experience and therefore to comply with the guidelines.

-Have you applied or plan to apply the new rules set by Google?
+You think that was a good decision from Google?
+Have you applied or plan to apply the new rules?